-The SC appoints the Board members of the AOB.
-The Board of the AOB comprises a Non-Executive Chairman, an Executive Officer and five other Non-Executive Members who are representatives from the regulators, namely BNM and SSM, the legal profession and private sector.
+The SC appoints the AOB Board Members.
+The Board of the AOB comprises a Non-Executive Chairman, an Executive Officer and 5 other Non-Executive Members who are representatives from the regulators - namely BNM and Suruhanjaya Syarikat Malaysia (SSM), the legal profession and the private sector.
 The Executive Officer is responsible for the day-to-day administration of the AOB.

-Profiles of the Board Members of the AOB are set out on pages 26 to 29.
+Profiles of the Board Members of the AOB are set out on pages 24 to 27.

-The Non-Executive Chairman of the AOB is appointed for a term of three years and is eligible for reappointment upon completion of his term whereas the Non-Executive members of the Board are appointed for a term of two years and are eligible for reappointment.
+The Non-Executive Chairman of the AOB is appointed for a term of 3 years and is eligible for reappointment upon completion of his term, whereas the Non-Executive members of the Board will be appointed for a term of 2 years and are eligible for reappointment.